kengibson1111/go-stdlib/README.md

 * binarywritemulti - like the previous example, but shows how to mix various types in a single write stream.
 Printing out the binary bytes actually is a legible string in the sample.

+## encoding/csv

+* csvread - basic comma-delimited reading.

+* csvreadall - like the previous sample only it will read all rows at once.

+* csvreadopt - this shows how to set parse and comment options.

+* csvwrite - basic writing into comma-delimited rows.

+* csvwriteall - like the previous sample only it will write all rows at once.

 ## encoding/gob

 * basic - shows how to use basic functionality.
 In this sample, you have to imagine one type